Ringside Seat: The guide to Crawford vs. Diaz

-Unified junior welterweight world champion Terence Crawford is widely considered one of the best fighter in the world pound-for-pound.
+Unified junior welterweight world champion Terence Crawford is widely considered one of the best pound-for-pound fighters in the world.
 At age 29, he is in his prime and has won world titles in two weight classes -- lightweight and junior welterweight -- and unified two of the 140-pound belts.
 He also was the consensus 2014 fighter of the year.

 Last July, he beat down Viktor Postol, the No. 2 fighter in the junior welterweight division at the time, to unify the belts in a virtuoso performance in which he dropped Postol twice and cruised to a lopsided unanimous decision.
 It was the best victory of his fine career.